yuhun-Jun/fast24_ae/README.md

 GRUB_CMDLINE_LINUX="memmap=128G\\\$256G intremap=off"
 ```

-This reserves 128 GiB of physical memory starting at the 256 GiB offset.
-Adjust these values based on your physical memory size and storage capacity.
+This configuration reserves 128 GiB of physical memory starting at the 256 GiB offset.
+Tailor these values to match your system's physical memory size and storage capacity.

 Update grub and reboot: